UniversalDependencies/docs/_en-dep/npmod.md

 ~~~

-(iii) financial constructions involving an adverbial, notably the following construction *$5 a share*, where the second NP means "per share":
+(iii) financial constructions involving an adverbial, notably the following construction *$5 a share*, where the second nominal means "per share":

 ~~~ sdparse
 IBM earned $ 5 a share